InpharmD™

 So they’re basically connecting academic researchers with front line providers and then automating everything.
 It’s simply brilliant.

-The clinical pharmacist was our our secret weapon anyway.
+The clinical pharmacist was our secret weapon anyway.
 (Smiles wryly) This pharmacist AI seems superhuman.
 I’m just blown away, honestly.
 (Looks at camera somberly.)

 It’s an ENTIRE DI DEPARTMENT, that lives in Epic.
 Give me a second.
 I’m just having a hard time wrapping my head around that.